+GDPR compliance is an essential factor for many companies when utilizing a visitor management system.
+AskCody offers different settings in Visitor Management that allow you to respond to GDPR requirements according to your needs and context.
 Through a mix of existing and new features, we have you covered.
-We offer different settings that allow you to respond to GDPR requirements according to your needs and context.
-To make it easier to decide, here’s a short summary of actions to take.
+To make it easier to decide, here is a summary of actions to take.

 AskCody offers a smart way to minimize data through smart rules.
 You can customize your check-in flow to ask different questions to different profiles of visitors, e.g. distinguish between different data types and input fields that are required and mandatory.

-2. When collecting your visitor data, ask their consent and explain how you will use it
+When collecting your visitor data, ask for their consent and explain how you will use it

 At AskCody, we attach great importance to the privacy of our visitors.
 The personal data that you provide us will only be used for our visitor management and will be processed in accordance with the highest safety and security standards.
 You have the right to request the removal of your personal data at any time and upon simple demand.

-Data retention period is an important concept emphasized in GDPR.
-In a nutshell, it means personal data should only be used for as long as it’s needed to carry out activities it facilitates, after which it ought to be deleted.
+The data retention period is an important concept emphasized in the GDPR.
+In a nutshell, it means personal data should only be used for as long as it is needed to carry out activities it facilitates, after which it ought to be deleted.

-5. Understand the notion of legitimate interests – More specifically article 6.1f and how it applies to explicit consent.
+Understand the Notion of Legitimate Interests – article 6.1f and how it applies to explicit consent

 - A contractual necessity - when personal data is processed on the basis that it constitutes a legal obligation

 - Vital/public interests - the cases where data processing directly affects a “life or death” scenario of the data subject and where it’s required for the normal functioning of an institution serving a public interest, respectively

 - Legitimate interests - this means that processing the data without explicit consent is possible insofar as it represents a legitimate interest of the controller without overriding the rights or freedoms of the data subjects at hand